GAchuzia/triple-m/README.md

-# triple-m
+# Mental Math Monster

-A simple website to practice mental math
+A customizable website catered to practcing and improving your mental math skills.

+## Features

+## Contribution

+## Tools & Technology